 We continue to be very grateful to each of you for your friendship, care, and prayer support during this challenging time of our lives.
 We sense the grace that your prayer support brings.
 Thank you again.

-- That we and all our kids (by birth & marriage), and all our beloved grandchildren, will continue to grow and walk in His grace and truth.
+- That all our children (by birth & marriage) and all three of our grandchildren will continue to grow and walk in His grace and truth.

 - Grace for good management of Tim’s dad’s pain level until the time he goes home to Jesus.
 We are thankful for the support and care of a great hospice company!